RaghavSingal2002/Feynn_lab_Project/README.md

 **Step 1: Prototype Selection**
 a.
-Feasibility: Product/Service can be developed in the short term future.
+Feasibility: Product/Service can be developed in the short-term future.
 (2-3 years)
 b.
-Viability: Product/Service should be relevant or able to survive in the long term future.
+Viability: Product/Service should be relevant or able to survive in the long-term future.
 (20-30 years)
 c.
-Monetization: Product/Service should be monetizable directly. (indirectly monetizable Product/Service should be dropped for this Project)
+Monetization: Product/Service should be monetizable directly.
+(Indirectly monetizable Product/Service should be dropped for this Project)

 **Feasibility:**